 It doesn't express the extent of that jurisdiction, but it seems certain that the pope's claim to be the leader of the Church in the whole world is contradicted by canon 6 of Nicea.

 This canon is considered to have created the first official "patriarchs."
 To this day the bishops of Antioch, Alexandria, and Rome—the ones mentioned in this canon—are the heads of the various Orthodox churches.
-Others, like the bishop of Jerusalem and Moscow have been added in the centuries since.
+Others, like the bishop of Constantinople and Moscow have been added in the centuries since.

 This canon adds patriarchal dignity (see comments on canon 6) to the bishop ot Jerusalem, even though he doesn't have the same wide range of authority as the metropolitans mentioned in canon 6.